mkaydev/PlanetWarsWebWorkers/README.md

 [Video of single last player standing match with eight players](https://drive.google.com/file/d/1ZnaGU_84wqXFkMhmpP6K6aN3DiVWLKjI/view?usp=sharing)

-# Discontinued

-Will be replaced by a client/server implementation.

 # Implement a player:
  - create a constructor for your the player